 Unlike many of the studios other films, this one doesn’t rely on blood and shocks to be scary; this film is much more intent on slowly building up the tension and it is more concerned with making you feel unsettled.
 This film is also one guaranteed to make the hair on the back of your neck stand on end.

 I love the film for how creepy it is.
-There are many creepy moments throughout the film with the protective circle sequence being a standout.
-The sequence where the cult call up the Devil himself is very frightening and unnerving to watch.
+There are many scary moments throughout the film, with the unforgettable protective circle sequence being a real standout.
+The sequence where the cult call up the Devil himself is also very frightening and quite unnerving to watch.

-Greene does a good job of conveying his characters growing belief and acceptance of the otherworldly forces he keeps encountering.
-Mowe does a good job of making Simon likeable and showing his struggle against the evil he is being forced into being a part of.
+Leon does a good job of conveying his characters growing belief and acceptance of the otherworldly forces he keeps encountering.
+Patrick does a good job of making Simon likeable and showing his struggle against the evil he is being forced into being a part of.